danielslaurinavics/delivery/README.md

 -	View for restaurants adding new dishes,
 -	View for restaurants editing existing dishes,
 -	View for restaurants deleting existing dishes (used as confirmation prompt),
--	View for giving ratings about the order (the ratings for restaurants and couriers are separate),
+-	View for giving ratings about the order (the ratings for restaurants (quality) and couriers (performance) are separate),
+-	Views for watching ratings (restaurants see their quality rating, couriers - their performance rating),
 -	View for editing user information,
 -	View for admins to manage users,
 -	View for admins to block users (used as confirmation prompt),